No-justified-envy matching: Justified envy and efficiency

-Minimizing the unjustified envy
+Minimizing the envy

 By definition, in an NJE matching, there may be a doctor d and a hospital h such that d prefers h over his current employer, but h does not prefer d over any of its current employees.
 This may be called an "unjustified envy".
 A matching with no envy at all exists only in the rare case in which each doctor can be matched to his first choice.
 When such a "totally envy-free matching" does not exist, it is still reasonable to find matchings that minimize the "envy amount".
 There are several ways in which the envy amount may be measured, for example: the total amount of envy-instances over all doctors, or the maximum amount of envy-instances per doctor.